 If the effective date of the new rates falls within a regular billing cycle, the initial bills at the new rate may be prorated.
 The old charge shall be prorated based on the number of days in the billing cycle before the effective date of the new rates.
 The new charge shall be prorated based on the number of days in the billing cycle on and after the effective date of the new rates.
 In no event shall the rates be effective for service rendered prior to the stamped approval date.

-A comparison of the utility's original rates and staff's recommended wastewater rates are shown on Schedule No. 4.
+A comparison of the utility's original rates and the approved wastewater rates is shown on Schedule No. 4.